MOHAMED-LAAGUILI/CV-Portfolio-2-/README.md

 # MOHAMED LAAGUILI | Full Stack Web Developer Portfolio

 ## Description
-This is my personal portfolio website, designed to showcase my skills, achievements, and projects as a Full Stack Web Developer.
-It highlights my expertise in web development and provides an overview of the services I offer, along with easy access to my contact information.
+Welcome to my personal portfolio website!
+It showcases my skills, achievements, and projects as a Full Stack Web Developer.
+This site highlights my technical expertise and offers an overview of the services I provide.
+It also provides easy access to my contact details.

 ## Notice
-The project is continuously evolving, with regular updates every 2-3 months, incorporating new technologies and features.
-Leveraging AI, I enhance the website's functionality and ensure it stays up-to-date.
+This project is continuously evolving, with updates every 2-3 months to incorporate new technologies and features.
+Using AI, I enhance the website's functionality, ensuring it remains cutting-edge.
 My core skills include HTML5, CSS3, JavaScript (ES6+), and more.

 ## Live View
 [View the live portfolio](https://laaguili-dev.app.genez.io/)

 ## Features
-- Fully responsive design
+- Fully responsive design for all devices
 - Interactive UI with a custom cursor
 - Sections: About, Skills, Resume, Services, Portfolio, Testimonials
-- Contact form
+- Contact form for inquiries
 - Progressive Web App (PWA) functionality
 - SEO optimization (Meta tags, Google verification, sitemap, robots.txt, manifest, etc.)
-- Cloudinary CDN integration for optimized image & Video storage and enhancement
+- Cloudinary CDN integration for optimized image & video storage
+- Cookie consent management (compliant with rules & agreements)
+- LICENSE for the project

 ## Technologies & Libraries Used
-- **Basic Code & Structure**:
+- **Core Technologies**:
   - HTML5
   - CSS3
   - JavaScript (ES7+)